petrushinov/DataLogger_Example/README.md

 This is the reason why my professional path turned to programming.

 The project:
-This is an example project of a datalogger based on the sends data to a server via wireless to the internet.
+This is an example project of a datalogger based on the sends data to a server via wireless network.
 My plan is that project will develop in the future with more modules.

 Hardware: